 Recipe and Ingredient Tips and Tricks

-- When using ingredients like peanut butter for dogs, take care when shopping to avoid artificial sweeteners, especially xylitol, which is extremely dangerous for dogs.
-Xylitol may also be labelled under as sweetener code 967.
-I typically use a no added salt/sugar smooth peanut butter.
+- When using ingredients like peanut butter for dogs, take care to avoid artificial sweeteners, especially xylitol, which is extremely dangerous for dogs.
+Xylitol may also be labelled as sweetener code 967.
+I use a no added salt or sugar smooth peanut butter.